 Foreign distribution is also another crucial factor, especially when deciding whether a movie will enter a specific local market or not.
-Some films may have agreements already in place, particularly because of their reliance on these funds to for success and completion of the movie.
-On the other hand, films with larger budgets may wait for local success in their home country, before trying their luck overseas or to secure better deals with their foreign counterparts.
+Some films may have agreements already in place, particularly because of their reliance on these funds for success and completion of the movie.
+On the other hand, films with larger budgets may wait for local success in their home country.
+Specifically, before trying their luck overseas or to secure better deals with their foreign counterparts.

-Most recently, we have seen films such as Star Wars, with all of Disney’s wealth and resources behind able to lock down the same day release both in the US, UK, Australia and Japan.
+Most recently, we have seen films such as Star Wars, with all of Disney’s wealth and resources behind it, able to lock down the same day release both in the US, UK, Australia and Japan.
 This applies to the last 3 release under their umbrella, including Episode 7: The Force Awakens, Rogue One and the upcoming Episode 8: The Last Jedi too.
 This proves that with the proper preparation and planning done well in advance, simultaneous release schedules can be achieved in multiple locations.
 Furthermore, there is the argument against delaying releases globally, as this can promote international piracy.
-Evidence suggests that the closer that release dates are globally, the lower the rate of film piracy.
+Evidence suggests that the closer that release dates are global, the lower the rate of film piracy.

 A Focus on Japan